Hinterzarten: Municipal subdivisions

 The following subdivisions are part of the municipality of Hinterzarten: Hinterzarten village, the hamlets (Zinken) of Alpersbach, Am Feldberg, Bisten (partly also in Breitnau), Bruderhalde, Erlenbruck, Löffeltal, Oberzarten, Rinken, Rotwasser, Windeck and Winterhalde, as well as the residences of Altenvogtshütte (Auf Stucken), Ramselegut, Dorneck, Fürsatz(hof) and Silberberg.
 Within the municipality are the abandoned villages of Bankgallihof, Bäuerlehof, Imberihof, Rufenhof, Seehäusle and Waldhof.

 History

 Hinterzarten was founded in 1148.
 In the beginning, Hinterzarten was actually called "Hinter der Straß" (behind the street), and Breitnau to the north was "Vor der Straß" (in front of the street).
-Between 1708 and 1750 the village's name changed to Hinterzarten, partly because of a small river in the area called Zartenbach.
+Between 1708 and 1750 the village's name changed to Hinterzarten, partially due a small river in the area called Zartenbach.
 By 1755 the first postal road to Hinterzarten was built through the Höllental, and in 1887 a railway stretch for tourists was opened.

 In 1923, after the foundation of the Ski Club Hinterzarten, the Kirchwaldschanze ski jump was built (jumping was discontinued in 1974); and in 1924 the Adlerschanze ski-jump was built.
-The Adlerschanze remains today after being renovated and rebuilt multiple times.
+The Adlerschanze still stands today after being renovated and rebuilt multiple times.

 In 1964 Hinterzarten officially became a "climatic healing resort" (German: Heilklimatischer Kurort).